 In the morning, you will be picked up at your hotel in Delhi and transferred to the airport in good time to board your domestic flight to Varanasi.
 Upon arrival in Varanasi, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Varanasi is a popular pilgrimage site for people of the Hindu faith.
 One of the seven holiest cities, Varanasi city is also one the Shakti Peethas and one of the twelve Jyotir Linga sites in India.
 In Hinduism it is believed that those who die and are cremated here get an instant gateway to liberation from the cycle of births and re-births.

-Very early in the morning, before dawn, leave your hotel for a boat excursion on the Ganges.
+Very early this morning, before even dawn awakes, you will leave your hotel for a boat journey on the Ganges.
 Walk through the shuttered market, where only the devout make their way through the silent streets.
-Board a rowboat and sail first upstream, and then downstream.
-Sunrise is a sacred hour for Hindus, with the broad steps of the ghats leading to the river thronged with locals and pilgrims.
-As the first rays of the sun light up the western bank of the river, a panorama of temple spires and mansions, priests and pilgrims offering prayers will greet your eyes.
-While on the boat, your guide will speak about the philosophy and history of the Ganges and Varanasi, and the Hindu religion.
-Varanasi‘s surreal aura is heightened and intensified further by sight of cremations taking place very close to the spots where the worshippers gather.
+Board a rowboat, that will first guide you on a sail upstream, before gliding back downstream.
+Sunrise is a sacred hour for Hindus, and you will watch the magic as the city comes to life with locals and pilgrims.
+As the first rays of the sun light up the western bank of the river, a panorama of temple spires, mansions, priests and pilgrims offering prayers will greet your eyes.
+This experience will be peaceful, soothing and unforgettable.
+While on the boat, your guide will teach you about the philosophy and history of the Ganges and Varanasi, as well as the Hindu religion entirely.
+Admire the activity of the pilgrims and locals savor this morning worship time.